iCliniq Logo

 Welcome to icliniq.com.

-By your description, it seems maybe your premolar might have a vertical fracture involving the nerves inside.
+From your description, it seems maybe your premolar might have a vertical fracture involving the nerves inside.
 This might be either due to a large filling, which may have caused more pressure on the remaining tooth structure or even biting on a very hard object or food.
 You need to get it checked by a dentist.
 The dentist would use direct illumination to check for a fracture.
 Vertical fracture cases usually require tooth extraction, and in some rare cases, root canal treatment can be done to save them.
-But, it can also be something, like an infection, which may not have come up on an x-ray till now.
+But, it can also be something, like an infection, which may not have come up on an X-ray till now.
 A detailed examination is required.
-Thank you.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!